Tuition, Payment, and Refund Information

 NOVA understands occasionally life circumstances cause you to change your plans and you may need to drop a class.
 You will not receive a refund for courses dropped after the census date (last day to drop with a refund or change to audit – see Important Dates) except for courses cancelled by the College.

-Learn more about tuition refunds and forgiveness of debt.
+Learn more about tuition refunds.